86LAK/csse3200Project/README.md

-# UQ 2023 Studio 1 - Gardens of the Galaxy
+# Gardens of the Galaxy

 86LAK
 #3 86LAK